Tinkerforge/doc/en/source/Hardware/Bricklets/RealTime_Clock.rst

-The battery-backed Real-Time Clock :ref:`Bricklet <primer_bricklets>` can be used to extend the features of :ref:`Bricks <primer_bricks>` with the capability to accurately keep date and time over long time periods even if the Brick is not constanly powered.
+The battery-backed Real-Time Clock :ref:`Bricklet <primer_bricklets>` can be used to extend the features of :ref:`Bricks <primer_bricks>` with the capability to accurately keep date and time over long time periods even if the Brick is not constantly powered.

 This Bricklet can also be used to keep the system time of a :ref:`RED Brick
 <red_brick>` (using this `example program <https://github.com/Tinkerforge/red-brick/tree/master/programs/rtc_time>`__)